 9. The Fireworks

 The fireworks can be rather late, but worth it if your kids can hang.
-I recommend always bringing a stroller for naps, standing kids and holding stuff.
+I recommend always bringing or renting a stroller for naps, standing kids and holding stuff.

 The negotiation was to go on Splash Mountain as our last ride.
 We knew you can get a little wet and the temperature was dropping ( a cold 59 Degrees).